 In Usagi Yojimbo, the hero comes to a tavern that borders a haunted woods.
 Once there, Usagi is forced to take a dare to explore the woods for an item there.
 In the woods, Usagi has a terrifying experience facing many of the monsters he has faced before and slashes out wildly before discovering that they are all elaborate puppets and he catches the puppeteers in this hoax.
 However, when he learns that the hoax, which is basically harmless, is helping their poor village prosper, he agrees to play along while allowed to get the quest object to win his wager.

-The original purpose of the comic-book character Dr. Thirteen in DC Comics was to travel to supernatural sightings and debunk them.
+The original purpose of the comic-book character Dr. Thirteen in DC Comics was to debunk supernatural sightings.
 When he was integrated with the rest of the characters in a shared universe, this naturally led to some problems as the supernatural does exist in The DCU.
 This was largely "solved" by making Dr. Thirteen a Flat Earth AtheistButt Monkey, but it's not all bad news for him.
 Apparently, his skepticism means he's somewhat resistant to magical effects (in the DCU, you have to genuinely believe in the supernatural before it will work for you) and he can and does provide alternate scientific theories that sometimes turn out to be right.

 In the Donald Duck comic "The Old Castle's Secret," the ghost of Sir Quackly McDuck turns out to be a jewel thief using "invisibility spray."
 Carl Barks commented that he wanted to do a "Haunted Castle" story but at that time including "real" supernatural events such as ghosts in a Disney comic was strictly taboo.